The Jewish Museum of Greece ΕΒΡΑΪΚΟ ΜΟΥΣΕΙΟ ΕΛΛΑΔΟΣ

 The Jewish Museum of Greece 39 Nikis St., Plaka, tel.: 210 322 5582

 Housed in an interesting 19th c. building in the historic district of Plaka, accessible via Syntagma and the Metro, the Jewish Museum traces the long history of the Romaniote and Sephardic Jewish communities in Greece, starting from the 3rd c.
 BC through WWII and the present day.
 Initially established in 1977, it collected jewelry, rare books and archives, religious and everyday life artifacts in an effort to preserve and exhibit most aspects of the lives of the Greek Jews.
 As the collection grew, so did the museum activities.
-For a Jewish heritage in Athens Tour, offered by KeyTours, click here!
+For a Jewish heritage in Athens Tour, including a visit to the Jewish Museum and the two synagogues of Athens offered by KeyTours, click here!